How to Become a Superhero

 Once you remove D-Performers from your life, your life improves.
 You only regret you took so long to act.
 You cannot make D-Performers into good and decent people.

 Yes.
-No ads, upgrades, sneaky sales, subscriptions, spam or links to other websites.
+No ads, sneaky sales, subscriptions, spam or links to other websites.
+We may offer advanced e-coaching or live coaching for a fee, in the future.

 Do you need my personal information?

-No. Just your first name, a nick name or your superhero name, and an email address.
+No. Just your first name and email address.
 We do not need your real full name, phone number, location, age, gender, credit card info, Facebook or Google accounts, or anything else.

 Why do you need an email address?

-To send you summaries and reminders related to your e-coaching sessions.
-You can turn off your SuccessBase emails whenever you like.
+To send you Action Plans that you create and reminders related to your e-coaching sessions.
 Your email address is kept private and only used by SuccessBase.

 Can I use SuccessBase e-coaching secretly and anonymously?

 Yes.
-When you create your SuccessBase account, you can use a nickname and a free email address (Gmail, Outlook, ProntoMail, etc.).
+When you create your SuccessBase account, you can use a fake first name and a free email address (Gmail, Outlook, ProntoMail, etc.).
 You can also delete your SuccessBase account at any time.

 How easy is it?